alexivkin/brother-in-arms/README.md

 Run the `oh_brother.zsh` script with the model of the printer that you have, like this `./oh_brother.zsh HL-4570CDW`

-In case this does not work, read below:
+If this script fails, you need to do the steps manually.
+Read below:

 ## Background

 Many Brother printers are designed for LPR and lack support for common page description languages (PDF, PCL, etc).
-They require a CUPS wrapper to translate the options to their native speak.
+They require a CUPS wrapper to translate the print options to their native protocol.

-There are at least four Brother provided pre-compiled x86 32-bit binaries and can not run on ARM/ARM64.
+There are at least four Brother provided pre-compiled x86 32-bit binaries.
 Specifically:

 * `/usr/local/Brother/Printer/HL2270DW/cupswrapper/brcupsconfig4` - wrapper that calls on `brprintconflsr3` to set up `/usr/share/Brother/inf` on every print to pass the current options.
 * `/usr/local/Brother/Printer/HL2270DW/lpd/rawtobr3` - converter for the job to a raster format.
 Seems to be model-agnostic.
 Called by `/opt/brother/Printers/BrGenPrintML2/lpd/lpdfilter`
 * `/usr/local/Brother/Printer/HL2270DW/inf/brprintconflsr3` - translates job options to Brother format.
 Seems to be backward compatible.
 Called by `/opt/brother/Printers/BrGenPrintML2/cupswrapper/lpdwrapper` from `brgenprintml2pdrv-4.0.0-1.i386.deb` which is itself in the `opt/brother/Printers/BrGenPrintML2/cupswrapper/brother-BrGenPrintML2-cups-en.ppd`
 * `/usr/local/Brother/Printer/HL2270DW/inf/braddprinter` - adds alphanumeric printer model name to `/usr/share/Brother/inf/brPrintList` upon installation.
 This can be safely ignored.

-Below is the example of how to create ARM packages for HL2270DW, but it should work for other printers, both on ARM64 and ARM32 RPis.
+Below is an example of how to create ARM packages for Brother HL2270DW, but it should work for other printers, both on ARM64 and ARM32 RPis.
 Substitute the proper packages for your printer.
 To find these packages:

 * Head out to the Brother website and grab the native i386 Linux deb pacakges.
 Or
 * Use `tools/web_brother.sh` from [a Brother copyist](https://github.com/illwieckz/debian_copyist_brother) or `curl http://www.brother.com/pub/bsc/linux/infs/<uppercasedmodelhere>` and then grab these packages from http://www.brother.com/pub/bsc/linux/packages/.
 Or